mchenggit/kabanero-event/architecture/README.md

 - Creates the `ui` repository under a Github organization.
 - Authorizes developers by adding them as collaborators.

+Alternatively, for a small or personal project, per-repository webhook may be configured.
+The steps are essentially the same.
+The only difference is the the webhook is set up at the repository level rather than at organizational level.

-The Architect configures Kabanero what actions to take for pull request on an `ui` repository:
+The architect configures Kabanero what actions to take for pull request on an `ui` repository:
 - Input: Github
   - Repository location: URL for the `ui` repository.
-  - Event type: Pull Request. **TBD**: Can this be more generic?
+  - Event type: Pull Request.
-  - Record Github status check for test build.
+  - Option to Record Github status check for test build.
 - Output: Docker
   - image location
 **TBD**: Come up with reasonable defaults.

-**TBD**: Another pipeline to build from master is probably required.
+**TBD**: It seems that official deployment from `master` requires a new build from `master`.
+This does not detract from the discussion, but we do need to add these to the workflow:
+- A new commit into `master` triggers a new build.
+In theory, this build should succeed.
+- The new image is tagged.
+- This triggers the pipeline for `ui-test` to run, deploying the new image.

 #### Usage Scenario for Developer

 Prerequisites for the Developers:
 - Developer installs Kabanero Client to local laptop/desktop
 - Developer installs Appsody on laptop/desktop.  (**TBD**: Is this a special version that knows where the standardized stacks are, or will it go to Kabanero to get the location)
-- For local testing, either there are stubs for svc-a and svc-b, or a working svc-a and svc-b service for local testing has been set up and made available for developers.
-(This is outside the scope of this document.)
+- For local testing, either there are stubs for svc-a and svc-b, or a working svc-a and svc-b service for local testing has been set up and made available for developers, or it is re-deployed for each new run of the build.
+(Which choice to pick is outside the scope of this document.)

 The developer sets up a new environment for `ui` development as follows:
 - Developer creates a branch and clones the branch into local environment.